 - 22.01 The University will observe the following holidays: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day and these will be considered and treated as statutory holidays.
-In addition to the foregoing statutory holidays, the University will also observe the day before Christmas Day and the day before New Year's Day as non-statutory holidays. - 22.02 In order to be eligible for pay on any of the above holidays, an employee: - (a) must not be eligible for or be in receipt of compensation for sickness or injury; - (b) must not be on a layoff for a period that exceeds thirty (30) calendar days prior to the holiday.
-The payment for the holiday(s) will be made to the employee in the pay period that includes the final day worked prior to the layoff; - (c) must work the scheduled shift immediately preceding and immediately following the holiday unless the employee provides satisfactory evidence that they were prevented from doing so because of illness or injury; - (d) must not be on an authorized leave of absence; - (e) who is scheduled to work the holiday must complete the scheduled shift.
+In addition to the foregoing statutory holidays, the University will also observe the day before Christmas Day and the day before New Year's Day as non-statutory holidays. - 22.02 In order to be eligible for pay on any of the above holidays, an employee:

-- 22.03 The University shall designate the day of observance of the paid holidays set out in Article 22.01 above.
+- (a) must not be eligible for or be in receipt of compensation for sickness or injury; - (b) must not be on a layoff for a period that exceeds thirty (30) calendar days prior to the holiday; - (c) must work the scheduled shift immediately preceding and immediately following the holiday unless the employee provides satisfactory evidence that they were prevented from doing so because of illness or injury; - (d) must not be on an authorized leave of absence; - (e) who is scheduled to work the holiday must complete the scheduled shift. - 22.03 The University shall designate the day of observance of the paid holidays set out in Article 22.01 above.
 Notice will be sent to the Union by the University within a reasonable time period prior to the date of observance of the paid holiday(s).
 When the holiday falls on the employee's regularly scheduled day off work, a lieu day shall be scheduled by mutual agreement between the employee and the employee's supervisor, to be taken within thirty (30) days of the date of the holiday. - 22.04 Eligible employees who are not working flex hours shall receive pay for each holiday equal to the employee's regular hourly rate of pay multiplied by the number of hours the employee would be regularly scheduled to work on such day if it were not a holiday.